They are very realistic and have an integrity which has won them their reputation and means that they get listened to.

 We are increasingly being instructed by universities and private colleges to help protect them from commercial and reputational damage.
 Our clients welcome our ability to resolve any contractual disputes including employment, regulatory and charity issues relating to students, academic staff or education partners as well as corporate development challenges such as restructuring, overseas development and governance.

-In addition to many of the UK’s leading universities, we also advise many independent schools, assessment and examinations bodies, educational publishers, national research councils and academic research associations such as JANET (UK) and DANTE.
+In addition to many of the UK’s leading universities, we also advise many independent schools, assessment and examinations bodies, educational publishers, national research councils and academic research associations.
 Our education group's immigration and employment partners are consistently ranked as leaders in their field by The Legal 500 and Chambers Guide to the UK Legal Profession.

 Enabling London Metropolitan University (LMU) to apply for a judicial review of its university sponsor licence revocation – the first case of its kind in the UK.